Joystream/helpdesk/roles/validators/README.md

 # Instructions

-The instructions below covers Mac and Linux (64 bit and armv7).
+The instructions below covers Mac and Linux (x86_64 and armv7).
 Windows binaries are currently not available.
 As a general note, remember to use your `stash` key when setting the `memo` to qualify for the monero rewards, not controller this time!

 **Note**
 If you are just running a node, and don't want to be a `Validator`, you can skip the flags